Sunday, August 30, 2015

 The account of reality in Balthazar is broader and richer than in Bresson's previous films which were much more tightly focused on the protagonist.
 Like L'Argent, Balthazar is a Querschnitt film.
 In L'Argent, money is "connecting people".
 In Balthazar it is the donkey.

 The donkey's way is followed in seven stages: the birth and the happy childhood, the boulangerie, the vagabond, the circus, the mill, the contraband, and the death by the stray gunshot by the border guard.
-They are like the seven stages of life by Shakespeare, or perhaps like stages of the Calvary.
+They are like the seven stages of life by Shakespeare, and perhaps channeling the Stations of the Cross.

 We are judged by the way by which we treat the weakest.
 Balthazar is tortured by fire at his tail.
 He is beaten.
 He is let freeze in the winter.
 At old age, he is forced to operate a heavy millstone.
 He is carrying smuggler's goods when the border patrol shoots him.